 The Learning Resource Center houses the print collection of reference books, print journals, and media titles.
 It is the central location for access and distribution of a broad range of databases and web-based resources that are accessible on computers in the LRC or remotely for DCN students, faculty, and staff.
 The LRC provides a quiet environment for study or research and is staffed by knowledgeable and trained professionals.
-The LRC is open during main building hours, is located on the second floor, and features computer workstations, study tables for group and individual work, lounge seating, printer access, and general supplies for in-LRC use (e.g., staplers, hole punch, pens/pencils, scratch paper).
+The LRC is open during regular campus hours, is located in room 377, and features computer workstations, study tables for group and individual work, lounge seating, printer access, and general supplies for in-LRC use (e.g., staplers, hole punch, pens/pencils, scratch paper).

-The LRC also houses a dedicated testing room.
+The LRC also houses a dedicated testing room and three group study rooms.
 The testing room provides students who have scheduled make-up exams or testing accommodations a quiet room for test taking.
 With approval of the course faculty, students must contact the LRC Manager to set up an appointment to take a make-up exam.